milesstanfield/ng4-webpack/README.md

-# This is an example of how to create and deploy an angular 2+ app to production (Heroku) using the angular cli + AOT and webpack
+# This is an example of how to create and deploy an angular 2+ app to production (Heroku) using the angular cli and webpack

 The Heroku link to this example site is [here](https://cryptic-sea-49784.herokuapp.com/) **NOTE:** I am still in the process of getting AOT working and also gzip in the build process